moltools/CineMol/README.md

 CineMol is a direct-to-SVG small molecule drawer.

-You can install CineMol with pip from the source of this repository:
+You can install CineMol with pip from the root of this repository:

 ```bash
 pip install .